Sm Head 05

 • heat transformed into wind - tremor of the limbs (Parkinson’s disease), convulsions, rigidity and arching of the back and neck, deviation of the eye and mouth, paralysis of the body or tongue

 General "excess heat" symptoms manifest in major heat signs such as thirst for icy cold drinks, aversion to heat, redness.
-"Excess heat" symptoms pertaining specifically to the Liver are red inflamed eyes(4), ringing in the ears like the sound of waves(3), explosive anger, migraines, high blood pressure.
+"Excess heat" symptoms pertaining specifically to the Liver are red inflamed eyes(4)(the LIver opens into the eyes), ringing in the ears like the sound of waves(3), explosive anger(the emotion of the Liver), migraines, high blood pressure.

 Since the quality of the heat is to rise up it manifests in the upper part in the body.
 A typical symptom of “heat in the Liver” is headache.
 The typical "Liver heat" headache is with pain on the bilateral sides of the head or with pain on the top of the head.
 There may be also dizziness (3) and restlessness.